 With a short uneasy motion.

 The mariner says that at the time the sun shone exactly over the mast.
 And it seemed that the sun had fixed the ship to the ocean.
 But in a minute it started moving again, with a short, unsmooth, motion.
-First it moved forward, and then backwards half her length, and then forward again, with the same uneasy motion.
+First, it moved forward, and then backward half her length, and then forward again, with the same uneasy motion.

 Then like a pawing horse let go,